muhaiminmuhyi/next-feature-architecture-starter/README.md

 ## What This Is

-This repository is a frontend starter template, not a finished CRM product.
+This repository is a frontend starter template.

 It exists to provide: